edlund/linux-microfs/README.md

  * Support slightly longer file names (3 extra bytes).
  * Support ctime/mtime values for VFS inodes by using the ctime value for the image stored in the superblock.
- * Support different compression settings for zlib when the image is created.
  * Will try to uncompress data from the buffer heads directly to the page cache pages if it is possible.
- * Will have different read buffers and zlib streams for different mounted images. (`microfs` will therefore always use more memory than `cramfs`.)
+ * Will have different read buffers and and decompressors for different mounted images. (`microfs` will therefore always use more memory than `cramfs`.)
  * Does not support file holes by simply skipping the zero bytes